archit0101/sentiment-analysis/README.md

 # sentiment-analysis
-sentimental analysis using 25,000 movie reviews.
+sentimental analysis using 25,000 movie reviews using ANN